 - 1. A president,

 - 2. A vice president,

-- 3. A California licensed physician, appointed by the Medical Board of California, who shall also perform the flowing functions by serving as all the following:
+- 3. A California licensed physician who shall also perform the flowing functions by serving as all the following:

 - a.
 The council's Medical Director.

 - b.
-A professional liaison to the Medical Board of California.
+A professional liaison to the California medical community.

 - c.
 The council's curriculum adviser.

 - 4. A California licensed cosmetologist

 The bill would establish an advisory board comprised of 14 members who shall serve a term of three years and would be responsible for advising the board of directors.
 The members shall represent California's diverse communities and cultures and shall be selected for their expertise in the fields of medicine, cosmetology, personal services, personal services equipment, curriculum creation, training and education, California state law, and the practice of body contouring.
-Members of the board of directors shall be selected, as follows:
+Members of the advisory board shall be selected, as follows: